How to request personal records

 Where do I get my own records?

-You can get your protected health information three ways:
+You can get your protected health information four ways:

 - Online: Log in to your account at bcbsm.com.
 Click Claims in the blue bar at the top of the page.
 If you’re looking for a specific health care service, you can filter your claims by date, patient, plan type and more using the Narrow Your Search tool in the left-hand column.